vezzolter/DSA/README.md

 ---
 **Backlog:**
-1. Separate «particular implementations» from «general»:
-   - Separate arrays from array.
-   - Separate lists from list.
-   - Separate queues from queue.
-   - Fix doc for trees and bst.
+1. Data structures: Separate «particular implementations» from «general», i.e. there could be one file, even though the data structures can be multiple, like one markdown file for array, but none for dynamic or static.
-2. Create iterator classes for data structures:
+2. Data structures: Create iterator classes even though it can add complexity overall the usage would be practical.
-   - Arrays
-   - Lists
-   - Stack
-   - Queue
-   - BST
-3. Decide what to do with operations (e.g. explain all in text/code or merely describe).
+3. Data structures: Decide what to do with operations, i.e. explain all operations explicitly or merely describe.
+4. Algorithms: Decide how to structure analysis section of the RNG - it has interesting characteristics to test out: period, distribution, predictability, etc.